Hodge modules and Singular Hermitian Metrics: Introduction

-Let $X$ be a complex manifold and let $D$ be an arbitrary divisor on $X$.
-Let $\V$ be a polarized variation of rational Hodge structures (VHS) on $X\setminus D$.
-Saito shows that $\V$ uniquely corresponds to a polarizable Hodge module $\M$ on $X$ with strict support.
-Let $E$ be the lowest nonzero piece in the Hodge filtration of $\V$ and let $(\M,F_{\bullet}\M)$ be the filtered $D_{X}$-module underlying $\M$.
-Saito also shows that $E$ extends to the lowest nonzero piece of $F_{\bullet}\M$, which is a torsion-free sheaf on $X$ (see Section~\ref{section:HM}).
-The Hodge metric $h$ on $E$ extends to a singular Hermitian metric.
-Our main result is \begingroup {\value{thm}} \thethm{\Alph{thm}} \begin{thm} Let $p$ be the smallest integer such that $F_p\M \neq 0$.
-Then the Hodge metric $h$ on $F_p\M$ satisfies the ``minimal extension property".
-In particular, it has semi-positive curvature. \end{thm} \endgroup The advantage of using Hodge modules is that we do not need to assume the singular locus of the VHS is simple normal crossing.
-If one indeed assumes $D$ is simple normal crossing, the curvature property of the Hodge metric for a $\mathbb{C}$-VHS is proven by Brunebarbe \cite[Theorem 1.4]{Br}.
+One can also formulate this in the classical language of variations of Hodge structures.
+Let $Z\subsetneq X$ be a closed analytic subset of $X$ and let $j:X\setminus Z \hookrightarrow X$ be the open embedding.
+Let $\cV$ be a polarized variation of rational Hodge structures on $X\setminus Z$.
+Saito shows that $\cV$ uniquely extends to a polarized pure Hodge module $\cM$ on $X$ with strict support $X$.
+Let $E$ be the holomorphic vector bundle corresponding to the lowest nonzero piece in the Hodge filtration of $\cV$ and let $(\cM,F_{\bullet}\cM)$ be the filtered $D_{X}$-module underlying $\cM$.
+Saito also shows that $E=F_p\cM|_{X\setminus Z}$, where $F_{p}\cM$ is a torsion-free sheaf on $X$ (see Section~\ref{section:HM}).
+The canonical morphism of $\mathcal{O}_X$-modules in Theorem \ref{thm:main} corresponds to

+Since the Hodge metric $h$ is known to be Nakano semi-positive, as a consequence of the sharp Ohsawa-Takegoshi Theorem \cite{Blocki, GZ}, we have \begingroup {\value{thm}} \thethm{\Alph{thm}} \begin{corollary} With the notation above, the Hodge metric $h$ extends as a singular Hermitian metric on $F_p\cM$ which satisfies the ``minimal extension property" and has semi-positive curvature. \end{corollary} \endgroup If one assumes $D$ is simple normal crossing, the curvature property of the Hodge metric for a $\mathbb{C}$-VHS is proven by Brunebarbe \cite[Theorem 1.4]{Br}.

-The notion of ``minimal extension property'' arises from the work of Ohsawa-Takegoshi with sharp estimates by \cite{Blocki, GZ} and it is a slight strengthening of Griffiths semi-positivity for singular Hermitian metrics (i.e. with semi-positive curvature).
+The notion of ``minimal extension property'' arises from the work of Ohsawa-Takegoshi with sharp estimates by \cite{Blocki, GZ} and it is a slight strengthening of Griffiths semi-positivity for singular hermitian metrics (i.e. with semi-positive curvature).
 The key point of this notion is about the ability to extend sections over the singular locus of torsion-free sheaves while controlling $L^2$ norms in a precise way.
 This notion plays an important role in the proof of the Iitaka conjecture for algebraic fiber spaces over abelian varieties \cite{CP,HPS}.
 One reason to investigate the ``minimal extension property'' of Hodge metrics is that we hope one can apply it to other related situations.
+On the other hand, it is a general philosophy that the theory of Hodge modules is closely related to $L^2$ methods.
+For one thing, by Saito's inductive construction, cohomology of Hodge modules on arbitrary manifolds can be reduced to Hodge modules on curves which are studied by Zucker \cite{Zucker} using $L^2$ cohomology.
+On the other hand, there are lots of work around close relations between $D$-modules and multiplier ideal sheaves (see \cite{BS2003,MM16} for example).